mobisummer/ms-monetize-sdk-demo/README.md

 ```

 #### server-to-server
-your shoul contact our business to set call back url .
+your should contact our business to set call back url .